MyHush/hushgen/README.md

 Note: The maximum number of addresses that can be searched given a wallet passphrase is restricted to 4,294,967,295 (unsigned 32 bit integer).
 Depending on your version of Go, case insensitive matching may be slow. https://github.com/golang/go/issues/13288.

-To import the private key into Hushh:
+To import the private key into Hush:
 ~~~~
-./hushh-cli importprivkey "private_key_from_hushgen"
+./hush-cli importprivkey "private_key_from_hushgen"
 ~~~~
 Hushd will automatically rescan the blockchain for transactions